 Extending Deadlines For Applications

-To minimize the COVID-19 impact on Top MBA Admissions, many schools have also extended their Round 3 deadlines or the Final Deadline by a period of atleast a month.
+To minimise the COVID-19 impact on Top MBA Admissions, many schools have also extended their Round 3 deadlines or the Final Deadline by a period of at least a month.
 And some others have introduced additional admission rounds.
 For example, the Tuck School of Business has not only extended their application deadline, but will also be accepting applications on a rolling basis for a one time Round 4.